 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 140,9179 horizontal wells in 13 US states, through October.
-Ohio & West Virginia are excluded from most overviews as these states did not yet publish production data for October.
+These interactive presentations contain the latest oil & gas production data from 155,094 horizontal wells in 13 US states, through October.
+Ohio and West Virginia are excluded, as both haven’t yet reported October production data.

 Production data is subject to revisions.

 For these presentations, we used data gathered from the sources listed below.